andersmurphy/andersmurphy-blog/_posts/2016-10-08-managing-obfuscation-with-annotations.markdown

 }
 {% endhighlight %}

-That's all there is to it, now you can prevent classes from being obfuscated with an annotation without having to modify your **proguard-rules.pro** file, it also serves to documents your code.
+That's all there is to it, now you can prevent classes from being obfuscated with an annotation without having to modify your **proguard-rules.pro** file, it also helps document your code.

 It is worth pointing out that this annotation will not prevent inner classes from being obfuscated.
 So if you don't want a class' inner class to be obfuscated make sure to annotate them as well.